 Build strong infrastructures and networks of support around communities, families and schools with access to age-related and appropriate services at time of need [3].
-Invest in services such as CAMHS, educational psychology, counselling and home-link workers.
+Invest in services such as CAMHS, educational psychology, speech therapy, counselling and home-link workers.

-Create the spaces and opportunities for interprofessional, inter-sectoral and inter-agency work to take place.
-This requires investment by the Scottish Government and intent and goodwill on the part of professionals.
+Create the spaces and opportunities for interprofessional, inter-sectoral and multi-agency work to take place.
+Parents are central to closing the gap.
+Strengthening parental engagement in children's learning is a clear tenet of the Scottish Government's approach.